e11824496/ADL/README.md

 ### REST-API Server

 To make model predictions accessible to end-users and the label frontend, we have developed a REST-API server, detailed [here](./backend.py).
 This server is built using FastAPI, offering a basic yet efficient solution for deploying the model.
 It's designed for quick deployment, allowing for easy integration with various applications, including the label frontend, for real-time predictions.

+### Frontend

+There is a basic stream-lit frotend to enable a quick exploration of the predictions and the resulting spending-habit.
+Future work could extend this work, to enable extensive filtering and visualizations.

 ## Run the code